Easy Ham and Cheese Sliders on Hawaiian Rolls

 • Rolls: sweet Hawaiian, classic dinner rolls or small pretzel rolls.

-• Cheese: Swiss, baby Swiss, provolone, or mild Gouda.
+• Cheese: Monterey Jack, cheddar, baby Swiss, provolone, or mild Gouda.

-• Spice: a light brush of hot honey or a pinch of red pepper flakes in the butter mix.
+• Toppings: sesame seeds, a light brush of hot honey, or a pinch of red pepper flakes in the butter mix.

 • Mustard: swap Dijon for stone ground or a touch of honey mustard.